anetbose/TSLA-and-GME-stock-dashboard/README.md

 # TSLA-and-GME-stock-dashboard
-Extracting and visualizing Tesla and Gamestop stock over
+Extracting and visualizing Tesla and Gamestop stock

-This is a final assignment for the IBM python project course within the data science certificate program.
+This is the final assignment for the IBM python project course within the data science certificate program.
 Hope you enjoy, but above all I hope it works :3